input-output-hk/cardano-sl/docs/delegation_design_spec.md

 the wallet software should encourage the user to visit the delegation centre to make sure that this choice is still competitive.

+#### Maximal Address Gap

+As explained above, the wallet recovery process depends on a defined constant for the maximal address gap.
+A value of $i>0$ allows a wallet owner to create several addresses at once which do not have to be processed in order.
+The wallet software needs to be aware of this constant so that it will not create undiscoverable addresses and so that it can warn the owner when it reaches the limit.

 ### Transition from Bootstrap Phase

 As of the time this document is written, Cardano is in the "bootstrap